PROFESSIONAL DEVELOPMENT

 Day One/Monday October 14: Hearing Differences and Visually Impaired: Interpreting for Students With DeafBlindness

-Interpreters, parents, paraprofessionals, interveners will increase their knowledge about deafblindness and beginning insight into how deafblindness affects learning, with this understanding, the interpreter and/or intervener can begin to interpret a student's responses to the environment in new ways.
+Interpreters, parents, paraprofessionals, and interveners will increase their knowledge about deafblindness and beginning insight into how deafblindness affects learning, with this understanding, the interpreter and/or intervener can begin to interpret a student's responses to the environment in new ways.
 Simulation is to make people think, not to recreate the experience of someone who lives each day with deafblindness.

 Day Two/Tuesday October 15: Emergent Literacy for Students with Severe Cognitive Disabilities

-This day is for educators of students with severe cognitive challanges and who are not yet reading and writing.
+This day is for educators of students with severe cognitive challenges and who are not yet reading and writing.
 We will find IEP goals, develop literacy strategies, and experience materials and technology that support students with significant cognitive disabilities.

 Empower your student with independence and communication!
 Calendars can serve many functions regarding the development of time concepts and language acquisition.
 A calendar can function as a timepiece providing structure to the days events, as well as providing a static form of communication that can be referred to beyond the context of the current moment.
 Calendars can also give opportunities for social interaction by providing topics for conversation.